proglang/ldgv/README-networking.md

 The logical messages are serialized first, then are sent either using a fast protocol, which reuses existing connections or a stateless protocol, which was primary used during development, as a fallback when the fast protocol wasn't working yet.
 The fast protocol is enabled by default, switching protocols requires a small change to the networking code.

 ## Serialization
 Messages and Responses in LDGVNW are serialized into ASCII-Strings and follow the form of the name of the Message, Value, etc. followed by their arguments in parentheses.
-For instance, the message `NewValue <abcd1234> <2> <VInt 42>` would be translated to `NNewValue (String:"abcd1234") (Int:2) (VInt (Int:42))`
+For instance, the message `NewValue <abcd1234> <2> <VInt 42>` would be translated to `NNewValue (String:"abcd1234") (Int:2) (VInt (Int:42))`.
+The N in front of NewValue, signals that it belongs to the networking messages, the V in front of Int makes differentiating between Value Ints and other Ints easier.

 To deserialize these messages, the alex and happy libraries are used.

 ## Stateless Protocol
 The stateless protocol allows sending serialized logical messages directly.
 A new connection is established, followed by, sending the serialized message, waiting for a response and disconnecting afterward.
 Always creating new connections assures that every message gets its correct response, but establishing a new TCP connection every time a message is sent, also causes a performance penalty.
 The stateless protocol has a thread permanently looking for new messages.
 This thread creates a new temporary thread to handle each incoming message.
-Messages are primarily sent from the main thread, in which also the interpretation occurs, except for some messages like the acknowledging of a new partner address, which is sent from the temporary thread.
+Messages are primarily sent from the main thread, in which also the interpretation occurs, except for some messages, like the acknowledging of a new partner address, which is sent from the temporary thread.

 ## Fast Protocol
 The fast protocol saves a once created TCP connection and reuses it as long as it stays open.
 Since LDGVNW uses multiple threads to send messages, this can lead to messages and responses being mismatched.
 To avoid this, each Message and Response is wrapped in a ConversationSession.